dotnet/docs-aspire/docs/caching/stackexchange-redis-component.md

 }
 ```

-## Orchestration
+## App host usage

-In your orchestrator project, register the .NET Aspire Stack Exchange Redis component and consume the service using the following methods:
+In your app host project, register the .NET Aspire Stack Exchange Redis component and consume the service using the following methods:

 ```csharp
 // Service registration